 AUSTRAC standards of service delivery are regularly monitored to ensure ongoing high levels of service to you.

-AUSTRAC service standard outcomes are reported on each year in the AUSTRAC Annual Report under the section about the Service Charter and in the section on Help Desk performance.
+AUSTRAC service standard outcomes are reported on each year in the AUSTRAC annual report under the section about the Service Charter.

 Level 7, Tower A, Zenith Centre

 821 Pacific Highway

 West Chatswood NSW 1515

 Ph: 02 6120 2600